 Sabotage has long been a hallmark of resistance movements—an action that disrupts the powerful without demanding open battle.
-From damaged railway lines during the American Civil War to fuel pipeline shutdowns in the 21st century, targeted disruption remains one of the most accessible and effective forms of irregular resistance.
+From damaged railway lines during the American Civil War to fuel pipeline shutdowns in the 21st century, targeted disruption remains one of the most accessible and effective forms of irregular warfare.
 Though tools have changed, the core idea endures: striking quietly at the vulnerable seams of an adversary’s system can yield results far beyond the scale of the act itself.

 Distinguishing Features